A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

 \subsubsection{Datasets}

-In order to test our proposed approach we utilise the multi-domain task-oriented dialogue dataset MultiWOZ 2.1~\citep{eric2019multiwoz21,budzianowski2018multiwoz} and its manually corrected test set provided in version 2.4~\citep{ye2022multiwoz24}.
-Therefore, in our experiments, we regard MultiWOZ 2.1 as a dataset with substantial label noise, and the test set of MultiWOZ 2.4 a dataset with accurate labels.
+In order to test our proposed approach, we utilise the multi-domain task-oriented dialogue dataset MultiWOZ 2.1~\citep{eric2019multiwoz21,budzianowski2018multiwoz} and its manually corrected test set provided in MultiWOZ 2.4~\citep{ye2022multiwoz24}.
+In our experiments, we regard MultiWOZ 2.1 as a dataset with substantial label noise~\citep{eric2019multiwoz21,zang2020multiwoz22, ye2022multiwoz24}, and the test set of MultiWOZ 2.4 a dataset with accurate labels.